SharePoint/sp-dev-docs/docs/declarative-customization/site-design-overview.md

 RestRequest("/_api/Microsoft.Sharepoint.Utilities.WebTemplateExtensions.SiteScriptUtility.GrantSiteDesignRights", {id:"44252d09-62c4-4913-9eb0-a2a8b8d7f863", principalNames:["nestorw@contoso.onmicrosoft.com”], grantedRights:1});
 ```
 -->
-For more information on working with scopes, see [Scoping access to site designs](site-design-scoping.md).
+For more information about working with scopes, see [Scoping access to site designs](site-design-scoping.md).

 ## See also